'Very stressful': Man denied vaccine exemption despite suffering injury

 Jonutz was advised not to receive the second Pfizer vaccination.

-A family history of blood clots ruled out AstraZeneca.
+A family history of blood clots ruled out the AstraZeneca jab.

-Jonutz's GP applied to the Ministry of Health for a medical exemption, however it was declined on the basis he could receive AstraZeneca.
+Jonutz's GP applied to the Ministry of Health for a medical exemption, however it was declined on the basis he could receive the AstraZeneca shot.

-When contacted by the Otago Daily Times, the ministry said it could not comment on an individual's clinical circumstances, but did say temporary medical exemption (TME) applications were reviewed by a panel of clinical experts with the director-general of health deciding on the outcome.
+When contacted by the Otago Daily Times, the ministry said it could not comment on an individual's clinical circumstances but did say temporary medical exemption (TME) applications were reviewed by a panel of clinical experts with the director-general of health deciding on the outcome.

 National Immunisation Programme group manager post event (pharmacovigilance, vaccine effectiveness and population protection) Dr Tim Hanlon said vaccination was the strongest and most effective tool to protect against infection and disease including Covid-19.